AscendingAnthem/deck-intro-randomize/README.md

 This is a way to randomize custom Steam Deck intros

 ## Preface
 Okay, so custom (non-steam store) Steam Deck intros require you to have a file called 'deck_startup.webm' to have your custom intro work.
 However, this only means you can have one at a time, and there are hundreds of great ones out there.
-Behold, files that I created in
+Behold, a way of having multiple with a random one selected each time.

 ## Requirements
 - A Steam Deck